 McCoy is owned by numerous individual and corporate shareholders, and communication with the public is important.
 Management is committed to conducting the business activities and operations in the interest of all shareholders.
 Matters which are of material significance shall be disclosed to the public fully and factually on a timely basis.

-Inquiries from financial analysts and others affiliated with the financial and investment communities should be answered only by the President & CEO or his designate.
+Inquiries from financial analysts and others affiliated with the financial and investment communities should be answered only by the President & CEO or the Chief Financial Officer.
 For further clarification, please see the Corporation’s Insider Trading Policy, Disclosure & Confidentiality Policy and Disclosure Controls and Procedure Policy.

 Employees are prohibited from making unauthorized or confidential disclosure to any media or marketing outlets.